Human evolution: Early evolution of primates

 The evolutionary history of primates can be traced back 65 million years.
+The details of the origins and early evolution of primates are however still unknown to a large extent due to scarcity of fossil evidence.
 One of the oldest known primate-like mammal species, the Plesiadapis, came from North America; another, Archicebus, came from China.
+Other such early primates include Altiatlasius and Algeripithecus, which were found in Northern Africa.
 Other similar basal primates were widespread in Eurasia and Africa during the tropical conditions of the Paleocene and Eocene.

-David R. Begun concluded that early primates flourished in Eurasia and that a lineage leading to the African apes and humans, including to Dryopithecus, migrated south from Europe or Western Asia into Africa.
+David R. Begun theorized that early primates flourished first in Eurasia and that a lineage leading to the African apes and humans, including Dryopithecus, migrated south from Europe or Western Asia into Africa.
+However, earlier potential ancestors of primates such as Altiatlasius are known to have lived on the African continent much earlier than Dryopithecus.

 The surviving tropical population of primates—which is seen most completely in the Upper Eocene and lowermost Oligocene fossil beds of the Faiyum depression southwest of Cairo—gave rise to all extant primate species, including the lemurs of Madagascar, lorises of Southeast Asia, galagos or "bush babies" of Africa, and to the anthropoids, which are the Platyrrhines or New World monkeys, the Catarrhines or Old World monkeys, and the great apes, including humans and other hominids.

-The earliest known catarrhine is Kamoyapithecus from uppermost Oligocene at Eragaleit in the northern Great Rift Valley in Kenya, dated to 24 million years ago.
+The earliest known catarrhine is Kamoyapithecus from the uppermost Oligocene at Eragaleit in the northern Great Rift Valley in Kenya, dated to 24 million years ago.
 Its ancestry is thought to be species related to Aegyptopithecus, Propliopithecus, and Parapithecus from the Faiyum, at around 35 mya.
 In 2010, Saadanius was described as a close relative of the last common ancestor of the crown catarrhines, and tentatively dated to 29–28 mya, helping to fill an 11-million-year gap in the fossil record.